 Here’s what I wish someone told me before we decided to hit the road full time in an RV.

 When my husband and I decided to take a 50 state road trip, our first thought was to get a truck camper.

 It seemed like the most economical of all the RV classes.

 Then we realized that would be a HORRIBLE way to spend a honeymoon.

 We started looking at Class C’s to give ourselves a little more space and ended up buying a 29’ rig.

 Now that we’ve been on the road for a while, we wish we’d chosen something a little smaller that would be easier to maneuver into campgrounds.

-We hit the road four days after our wedding (horrible idea in retrospect—talk about stressful!).
+We hit the road four days after our wedding (a horrible idea in retrospect—talk about stressful!).

 This meant combining the contents of both of our apartments – plus wedding gifts – and fitting it all into one RV.
 We put most everything into storage, like clothes, shoes, books, and appliances.